livegnik/2way-design/2WAY High-Level Design.md

 [ ] Improve "2.5 Graph Manager"
+[ ] Add "action" to JSON documents in 2.5.7 Changes to Graph in RAM [ ] Change ""query_result": { "degrees": [" to ""query_result": {" in 2.5.8 Querying Nodes from RAM and Associated Data
 [ ] Add "parent_details" to query
 [ ] Implement Notifications
 [ ] ACL -> Give permissions to pubkey or parent